 Sue: No, Channel 4’s The Tube.

 Me: Oh yeah.
+So it does.

-The Dalek Supreme’s spaceship arrives on Spiridon…
+The Dalek Supreme’s ship arrives on Spiridon.

 Me: Give it time.
+Give it time.

-Suddenly, apropos of nothing, Jo is chatted up by a Thal named Latep.
+Meanwhile Jo is chatted up by a Thal named Latep.

 Sue: He’s the Daleks’ Darth Vader.